underlay/underworld/MESSAGES.md

 - `_:sig rdf:type sec:LinkedDataSignature2016`
 - `_:sig dcterms:created <created>`, where `<created>` is a literal with datatype `xsd:dateTime` marking when the signature was generated
-- `_:sig dcterms:creator <creator>`, where `<creator>` is a URI that can be dereferenced to retrieve the associated public key - For IPFS keys, use `dweb:/ipns/Qm...`, where `Qm...` is a base58 PeerId - Registries that control user's keys will have to implement their own standards around this
+- `_:sig dcterms:creator <creator>`, where `<creator>` is a URI that can be dereferenced to retrieve the associated public key - For IPFS keys, use `dweb:/ipns/Qm...`, where `Qm...` is a base58 PeerId.
+Registries that control user's keys will have to implement their own standards around this

 Despite the awkwardness of splicing signatures into the default graph, parsing and validating them is deterministic so long as the signature node label is unique, and no other set of four triples in the default graph match the same pattern.